 - From the moment you sign the loan contract, you know exactly how long it will take to pay it back.

 The advantages of a fixed-rate mortgage are easy to see.
 Being shielded from the unpredictable impact of interest rate fluctuations puts your mind at ease and provides maximum reliability.
 This model is especially attractive when interest rates are low, with greater potential to rise as time passes.
-This has been the predominant situation for a number of years now – so much so that fixed interest rates are currently quite similar to those for 20-year variable rate mortgages.
+The situation is changing, with fixed rates rising significantly since the beginning of 2022.
+The gap with the variable rate should nevertheless stabilise with the movements of the ECB’s key rate, an essential indicator for the evolution of variable rates.

 Another benefit is that having a clear map of your loan means you can rest assured it won’t suddenly consume the budget for your other projects down the line.
 The predictability inherent in this model lets you make plans without much risk.